See Personal Access Code (PAC)

-A representative who is able to perform all the functions of an authorised representative in respect of an individual’s My Health Record with the exception of cancelling the record, viewing the access history, and viewing or adding other representatives.
+A representative can perform all the functions of an authorised representative in respect of an individual’s My Health Record.
+They cannot give another person access to your record, make changes to your other representatives, make changes to your Medicare information or cancel your record.
 A full access nominated representative must verify their identity to the System Operator.

 general access (applied to a clinical document)